 1. What is Injectafer?

-First used in the U.S. in 2013, Injectafer has frequently been prescribed to people who cannot take iron supplement pills, or who have not responded well to them.
+First used in the U.S. in 2013, Injectafer injections have frequently been prescribed to people who cannot take oral iron supplement pills, or who have not responded well to them.

 The following pharmaceutical companies are behind Injectafer: